The Melbourne property market is forever evolving – a good example is how agents adapted to online Zoom auctions during the COVID lockdown.

 - The new rules have caused a significant impact on young people and first home homebuyers.

-- Banks more than ever scrutinise income to determine it is sufficient to live and service a mortgage.
+- Banks more than ever from November 1, 2021 scrutinise income and expenses to determine it is mortgage serviceability.

 - Reaching up to 20% deposit is a challenge, plus the expense of stamp duty.